andrewrlee/atom-archive-traverser/README.md

         // Create Feed Traverser
         FeedTraverser traverser = FeedTraverserBuilder.createFeedTraverser(client)//

-                // Start processing entries after the entry with an id of 0 .foundStartingEntryWhen(idEquals("0")) //
+                // Start processing entries after finding the entry with an id of 0 .foundStartingEntryWhen(idEquals("0")) //

                 // Filter the feed to only process entries that have the CREATE category